simplesquid/nova-enum-field/README.md

         return [
             new EnumBooleanFilter('user_type', UserType::class),

+            new EnumBooleanFilter('user_permissions', UserPermissions::class),

             // Or with optional filter name:
+            (new EnumBooleanFilter('user_type', UserType::class))
-            // new EnumBooleanFilter('user_type', UserType::class, 'Type of user'),
+                ->name('Type of user'),

+            // When filtering a FlaggedEnum, it will default to filtering
+            // by ANY flags, however you may wish to filter by ALL flags:
+            (new EnumBooleanFilter('user_permissions', UserPermissions::class))
+                ->filterAllFlags(),
         ];
     }
 }